-Recognize that there is no one choice for an unwanted or unplanned pregnancy that is right or wrong for everyone.
+Recognize that there is no one choice for an unwanted pregnancy or unplanned pregnancy that is right or wrong for everyone.

 I am not trying to sway you toward one abortion option or one particular alternative to abortion.
 While abortion, rather than an abortion alternative, is often the option most talked about, the fact that you are on this page suggests that you are looking into an alternative to abortion.
 Accordingly, I hope that understanding more about the pros and cons of abortion and an alternative to abortion discussed below will help you in deciding what to do.

 It can cost a lot of money, and even if it does not, there is the issue of finding the place and person to perform the abortion and the “time factor” of how far along the pregnancy has progressed.
 Then there are concerns about the possibility of a variety of medical complications and post-abortion emotional and psychological side effects following an abortion.
-Typically these emotional and psychological side effects are more common than the physical side effects.
+Typically these emotional and psychological side effects are more common than the physical ones.
 As a doctor of Psychology I know that the most common emotional side effects include both short term and long term anger, guilt anxiety, shame, a sense of loneliness, a feeling of isolation, insomnia or nightmares and depression.
 While these are the most common emotional side effects, you may or may not experience any or all of these.

 While I have helped women who ultimately decided to proceed with an abortion, the fact that you are on this page suggests you are more interested in abortion alternatives than abortion itself.
 So…keep reading.